How it works

 Images are submitted up to one day prior to each session.
 This allows time for review and helps keep group discussions focused and productive.

-The emphasis is on understanding and using the capabilities of the camera itself, rather than relying on post-processing to resolve decisions after the fact.
+The emphasis is on understanding and using the capabilities of the camera itself, creating images as shot in camera rather than relying on computer-based post-processing after the fact.

 Who the Group is For